kisakoodaus/noi-2024/animeshops/statement.md

 There are $n$ cities and $m$ roads.
-Each road is a two-way road and connects two cities.
+Each road is bidirectional and connects two cities.
 It is also known that $k$ cities have an anime shop.

 If you live in a city, you of course know the local anime shop well if there is one.
-You would like to find nearest anime shop that is not in your city.
+You would like to find the nearest anime shop that is not in your city.

-Your task is to determine, for each city, the minimum distance to another city that has an anime shop.
+For each city, determine the minimum distance to another city that has an anime shop.

 # Input